 The major storm system is a conveyance system for flows in excess of the minor system flows.
 As mentioned in the 2016 Stormwater Management Plan Grand Niagara Secondary Plan, quantity control under the major storm event is not recommended for the proposed development.
 Please refer to the 2016 report for further details.

-The major storm will be directed to the existing Grassy Brook Road ditch via internal grading of the site.
+The major storm will be directed north to Grassy Brook Creek via internal grading of the site.
 The major system flow routes consist of private roadways and grassed swales.

 5 STORMWATER MANAGEMENT